chaimeleon-eu/dataset-service/README.md

 }
 ```

+The groups with pattern `PROJECT-{project}` indicate the projects which the user has joined to.
+The user will be able to see any public dataset (as any unregistered user), but only the non-public datasets of the projects which the user has joined to.
-These are the known roles:
+These are the known roles related with datasets operation:
  - __use_datasets__ (1): The user can use datasets (in addition to only see the metadata).
+                         The user will be able to use datasets (public and non-public) of the projects which the user has joined to.
+                         The user will be able to use public datasets of other projects only if she/he is specifically included in the ACL (Access Control List) of the dataset.
+                         The non-public datasets can not be seen nor used by users out of the project.
  - __admin_datasets__ (2): Also can create datasets and modify properties (and the state) of his/her own datasets.
+                           The user can create datasets only in the projects where he/she has joined to.
- - __superadmin_datasets__ (3): Also can modify any dataset (not only his/her own datasets).
+ - __superadmin_datasets__ (3): Also can modify any dataset of any project, and not only his/her own datasets.

 The name of each one can be customized in the configuration file.
 The number is just a hint, not part of the name: you can see them as permission levels, each level include the previous levels.

-The groups with pattern `PROJECT-{project}` indicate the projects which the user has joined to.
+The groups with pattern `ADMINS-PROJECT-{project}` indicate the projects which the user is admin of.
-The user will be able to see and use any public dataset and the non-public datasets of the projects which the user has joined to.
+The admins of a project can:
+ - edit the details of the project
+ - view and change the configuration of the project (Zenodo parameters for publication and others)
+ - publish released datasets of a project (as responsible of the Zenodo account) (the creators of datasets can't do).

+NOTE: for keycloak it is recommended to create the groups with prefix `PROJECT-` and `ADMINS-PROJECT-` as subgroups in a group named for example `PROJECTS` for better organization;
+even though they appear in the token as a plain list (at same level), so the prefix is required anyway.

 There are other special roles:
  - __admin_users__: required for the operations in path '/user'.
  - __admin_datasetAccess__: required for the operations in paths '/datasetAccess' and '/datasetAccessCheck'.
+ - __admin_projects__: can create and modify all the projects.

 ## Dataset states